davidski/evaluator/README.md

 ### Preparing the Environment

-You will need a copy of R installed on your system.
-Evaluator should work on any reasonably current version of R (v3.3.2 as of this writing) on any supported platform (Windows, MacOS, or Linux).
-Using the [RStudio](https://www.rstudio.com/) IDE is strongly recommended, but not required.
+You will need a copy of the [R language](https://www.r-project.org/) installed on your system.
+Evaluator should work on any reasonably current version of R (v3.3.2 as of this writing) and on any supported platform (Windows, MacOS, or Linux).
+Having the `pacman` package installed will allow Evaluator to auto-install any missing dependencies, but is not required.
+This README assumes the use of [RStudio IDE](https://www.rstudio.com/), but it is not strictly required (advanced users may manually `knit` files if they so choose).

 Obtain the Evaluator toolkit either by cloning this repository (`git clone https://github.com/davidski/evaluator`) or by downloading and extracting the ZIP file from [GitHub](https://github.com/davidski/evaluator/archive/master.zip).